 Entry requirements for both internal and external students to the John Milton Sixth Form is subject to a student having achieved the entry requirements for the course they wish to pursue.
 Students should refer to the Sixth Form prospectus and the course information sheets for further details on individual subjects; individual subjects may be limited in the number of students they are able to accommodate.
 The prospectus and course information sheets are available both electronically and in hard copy.
-The method for application is through the submission of a John Milton Sixth Form at Stowupland High School application form.
+The method for application is through the submission of a Sixth Form application form.
 These are available online through the Stowupland High School website.